harrisonglotz/nrhp/README.md

 External Link: https://catalog.archives.gov/id/41681015
 ```

 Unfortunately, some addresses provided by the NPS are vague, and only give general descriptions.
-Along with this, very well known listings are sometimes missing external links.
-This example has both:
+Along with this, listings are sometimes missing external links.
+This property has both:
 ```
 Information for Tuckahoe:
 Address/Location: SE of Manakin near jct. of Rtes.
 650 and 647